 Dragana Stojanovic grew up in socialist Yugoslavia and has been the Executive Director of the Serbian Association for Sexual and Reproductive Health and Rights (SRH Serbia/SRHS) for 12 years.
 She is a passionate advocate for gender equality.
-IPPF spoke to her about the challenges women and girls face in Serbia for International Women’s Day
+As part of our Women in Leadership series, IPPF spoke to her about the challenges women and girls face in Serbia.

 When you were growing up what was your experience of SRHR?

 Living in a secular society without much interference from the church actually provided some form of equality between men and women.
 For example, it meant that men and women were able to take part in the labour force.

 One of my first experiences of sexual and reproductive health and rights was the understanding that abortion was not a taboo topic.
 It became legal in 1969 under the Socialistic Federative Republic of Yugoslavia.
 It was not something that the women had to shy away from and because the church was not strong at the time, there was a chance to talk openly and freely about abortion and reproductive health.

 In the 1990s after the dissolution of Yugoslavia it was even more acceptable to talk about sex, about the implications, about relationships, about pleasure even – far more than it is now.
 I would say that the transition to a sort of post-socialistic capitalism has stopped young women being free enough to speak about their body, to speak about their options in life, to speak about their work and to have prospects they can call their own.
 The issues around SRHR are much more of a taboo now.

 How and why did you first get interested in SRHR?